HanleyKingston/CFF_analysis_via_GENESIS/README.md

 4. keep_samples: a file path to a list of samples to keep (must match corresponding smaple IDs in phenotype and gds files - default is familyID_SUBJID) - saved as an R object
 5. text to uniquely identify plots and figures

-ex. run with command: Rscript PC_and_grm_script2.R CFF_5134_onlyGT.gds "pruned.rds" "keep_var_stringent.rds" "keep_samples.rds" "LDsqrt0.1" #include "& > LDsqrt0.1_PCs_grm_script.out" to run concurrently with other processes and save output to a file (saving output only saves some basic info, I'm working on making it so it prints the whole console to file)
+#include "& > LDsqrt0.1_PCs_grm_script.out" to run concurrently with other processes and save output to a file (saving output only saves some basic info, I'm working on making it so it prints the whole console to file)

 ## PC_and_GRM_plots.R
 Generate PCs plots, percent variance explained (scree) plots, and relatedness plots

+ld_pruning.R - generate a vector of SNPs pruned by LD to include in PC and GRM creation pcs_and_grm.R - generate PCs and GRM through 2 iteratons of PCair and PCrelate (and plot first 3 PCs and kinship) PC_andGRM_plots.R - plots PCs w/ more features, simple plot of percent variance explained and relatedness plot.
+Takes PC-AiR and PC-Relate .rds objects
+Generate_annotated_phenotype_df.R - Add PCs to phenotype data and produce an annotated dataframe to be used in pca_plots.R and assoc_test.R pca_plots.R - plots a scree plot (percent variance explained), cord plot, and pairwise PC comparisons to further anylize PCs Exclude_identical_twin_from_samples.R - Create a new sample filter that excludes idenitcal twins to be used in assoc_test.R assoc_test.R